BHP Group Limited (BHP): A Technical Analysis

 BHP) stock’s latest price update

-BHP Group Limited (NYSE: BHP)’s stock price has decreased by -1.25 compared to its previous closing price of 63.41.
-However, the company has seen a gain of 7.26% in its stock price over the last five trading days.
+BHP Group Limited (NYSE: BHP)’s stock price has decreased by -0.39 compared to its previous closing price of 60.88.
+Nevertheless, the company has seen a loss of -0.25% in its stock price over the last five trading days.
+Barron’s reported on 10/17/22 that These Mining Stocks Have Taken a Beating.
+But Their Long-Term Outlook Shines.

 BHP’s Market Performance

-BHP’s stock has risen by 7.26% in the past week, with a monthly drop of -4.91% and a quarterly rise of 0.92%.
-The volatility ratio for the week is 1.02% while the volatility levels for the last 30 days are 1.70% for BHP Group Limited The simple moving average for the last 20 days is 4.29% for BHP stock, with a simple moving average of 8.30% for the last 200 days.
+BHP Group Limited (BHP) has experienced a -0.25% fall in stock performance for the past week, with a -2.52% drop in the past month, and a -3.39% drop in the past quarter.
+The volatility ratio for the week is 1.39%, and the volatility levels for the past 30 days are at 1.73% for BHP.
+The simple moving average for the last 20 days is 1.22% for BHP stock, with a simple moving average of 4.86% for the last 200 days.

-During the last 5 trading sessions, BHP rose by +7.30%, which changed the moving average for the period of 200-days by +1.11% in comparison to the 20-day moving average, which settled at $59.97.
-In addition, BHP Group Limited saw 0.92% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BHP fell by -0.25%, which changed the moving average for the period of 200-days by +4.99% in comparison to the 20-day moving average, which settled at $59.78.
+In addition, BHP Group Limited saw -2.27% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BHP